Purdue Global Commitment Trial Period

 In addition, Purdue Global requires demonstration of your commitment through completion of academic activity during the third week of the term.
 If you are enrolled in an ExcelTrack program, you are required to complete academic activity prior to the end of the third week of your term.
 Activity must be completed in the first two weeks if you are an ExcelTrack student enrolled in a 6-week term.
 If you do not meet these requirements, your enrollment will be cancelled.
 Even after this, you may remain conditionally admitted due to outstanding admissions requirements.
 See the Conditional Admission policy.

-If you reapply for admission within 6 months of your enrollment being cancelled, you must submit an appeal to the Dean of your program.
 Students reapplying for admission will not be eligible for Purdue Global Commitment again.

 Onsite students must return all textbooks; failure to do so will result in a charge for those textbooks not returned.
 If you purchased textbooks for an undergraduate program, you may return them without charge at this point.
 If you purchased textbooks for a graduate program, you will be subject to the return policy of the seller and are encouraged to closely review this policy.